CodeSmith32/nimblejs/README.md

 ## nimble.Orientation

-A module for handling device orientation and acceleration.
+A module for handling device orientation and acceleration, providing mappings back and forth between reality space and device space.

 Notice that some devices do not have a gyroscope, an accelerometer, or both.
 In such cases, the properties related to unavailable inputs will simply remain 0.